wilsonliaows/docs/developing-connectors/sdk/data-format/xml-format.md

 </content>
 ```

 This XML element has attributes defined in 2 elements.
-First, in the `<function>` element which is a complex XML element as well as a primitive element `<get_list>`.
+First, in a complex element `<function>` as well as a primitive element `<get_list>`.
 To form this XML, the equivalent hash structure looks like this:

 ```ruby
 "content": [